 Field trips can be arranged for your group of 12 or more, Tuesday through Friday of each week by making reservations at least two weeks in advance.
-Be aware that dates in fall and spring typically book early and quickly.
 Choose one of our "packaged" field trips or work with Burritt educators to create a custom-designed field trip for your class.
-Typically, the time frame required for these tours is one and a half to two hours, but schedules vary based upon the size of your group and the activities selected.
+Typically, the timeframe required for these tours is one and a half to two hours, but schedules vary based upon the size of your group and the activities selected.
 Look for the length of the "packaged" programs to be noted if the time exceeds 2 hours.
 Prices vary from \$8.00 to \$14.00.
 Due to generous donations from our community, limited funding is available for full or partial scholarships for Title 1 schools.
 Please inquire.